Keyaan-07/RP2040-mini-SDR/README.md

 I am not making a 3D model for this project as i feel this is not required for now.

 # Why I chose to make this project
-I have always wanted to try out stuff with RF, especially receiving images from NOAA with my own stuff.
+I have always wanted to try out stuff with RF, especially receiving images from NOAA with my own stuff(I have used [WebSDRs](https://websdr.org) before).
 So i thought that why not make it FM too.
 And then GPT told me i could legally listen to airband signals too.

 So, i planned to make out an SDR using the goated RP2040 chip and a few mixers and oscillators.